 Strength training is an essential part of your overall fitness.
 The Mayo Clinic confirms that engaging in weightlifting will help build lean muscle mass, decrease body fat, and improve your body’s ability to burn calories.

-Strength training will also help you maintain bone density, manage your weight, and just make you feel good overall.
+Strength training will also help you maintain bone density, manage weight, and feel good overall.
 It’s true!
 Research shows that exercising is a mood booster.

 And as muscle mass tends to decrease as we age, it’s important to realize that weightlifting is great for everyone at any stage in life.